Levis155/relationships-and-foreign-keys/Relationships_and_foreign_keys.md

 In very simple terms, a foreign key is a column in a table that help us form a relationship with another table through the primary key of that other table.

-- For our instance if we wanted to have a corelation between person data and car data without the existence of foreign keys we would have to include additional columns with the car data to our person table.
-This is however not best practice and can quickly get tedious.
+- For our instance if we wanted to have a corelation between person data and car data, one technique to achieve this would be to include additional columns with the car data to our person table.
+This is however not best practice as Postgress is a **relational database** thus giving us the abitlity to form connections between different tables through the introduction of a foreign key which is just a single column.

-- Thanks to foreign keys. we only need to add a single extra column to table person and this column will act as the foreign key.

 - This foreign key will connect to table car through the the primary key of car (which is the id field)